Back to guidesFuneral costs and pricing

 The price impact is typically $300 to $1,000 or more above the advertised figure.

-The ACCC has issued infringement notices to providers for misleading pricing of this kind.
+The ACCC has issued infringement notices to providers for misleading pricing of this kind, including Bare Cremation and Alex Gow Funerals.
 Compliance is slowly improving, but aggressive from-price advertising remains common, particularly among online-only providers competing for search visibility.

 How to protect yourself: Ask explicitly: "Is there anything not in this quote that I will be billed for?"
 Insist that quotes include all disbursements with realistic estimates.
-If the number on the invoice exceeds the written quote by a material amount and you did not agree to any additions, you have grounds for a complaint to Fair Trading or the ACCC.
+If the number on the invoice exceeds the written quote by a material amount and you did not agree to any additions, state and territory consumer protection bodies (such as Fair Trading) and the ACCC handle complaints of this kind.

 3. Coffin markups and handling fees